-Boston Properties is designing a 200,000 square-foot residential building with approximately 9,000 square feet of ground floor retail.
-There will be 280 units of housing (36 units will be rented at below-market rates per the city’s Inclusionary Housing Policy) delivering much needed housing for knowledge-based workers who are employed by growing companies in the Kendall Square area.
-The project has required that Boston Properties purchase a 20-foot-wide portion of the street right-of-way.
+Boston Properties is constructing a 200,000 square-foot residential building with approximately 16,000 square feet of ground floor retail.
+There will be 280 units of housing (31 units will be rented at below-market rates per the city’s Inclusionary Housing Policy) delivering much needed housing for knowledge-based workers who are employed by growing companies in the Kendall Square area.
+The project required that Boston Properties purchase a 20-foot-wide portion of the street right-of-way.
 Residential units will be available for occupancy in summer of 2018

 CDD Projects: Ames Street Land Disposition

 The redesign of Ames Street seeks to transform one block of Ames Street from a service street to a more active, pedestrian-friendly streetscape with active ground floor uses and public plaza spaces on both sides of the street, thereby greatly improving the pedestrian experience.
 A protected bicycle lane will be installed to provide a link from the 6th Street Walkway and Broadway to Main Street.
 New bus stops and shelters are planned for both sides of the street for EZ Ride and MBTA use.

 In 2014, The Broad Institute expanded their research facility with a 280-foot high, 270,000 square-foot, mixed laboratory and office building.
 This is a vertically integrated bio-technology building with a significant portion of the structure over the Cambridge Center West Parking Garage.